Trigger point dry needling (TPDN) is a common soft tissue therapy that we use here at Watsonia Podiatry

 What Are Trigger Points?

-A trigger point is a taut band within the muscle and is often referred to as a ‘knot’ in the muscle.
-It is associated with localised pain when the trigger point is palpated and a referral of pain to other structures.
-They form due to acute trauma or repeated microtraumas in the muscle fibres.
+A trigger point is a taut band within the belly of a muscle and is often referred to as a ‘knot’ in the muscle.
+It is associated with localised pain when the trigger point is palpated or massaged and a referral of pain to other structures nearby.
+They form due to acute trauma or repeated microtraumas in the muscle fibres and can occur throughout the body.
 A lot of patients have heard of trigger points in their shoulders and neck which may cause tension headaches, but are unaware that they can occur in the legs and feet as well.

 What Is Trigger Point Dry Needling?